oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 **Suggested Milestones**

 1. Integrate Firebase to track app-system health stats (battery, CPU, memory, network, and disk) and crashes.
-2. Introduce Google Analytics to track in-app impressions (which button was clicked how many times, which screen was visited for how long, etc.)
+2. Introduce Google Analytics to track in-app impressions (which button was clicked how many times, which screen was visited for how long, etc.).
 3. For users who are typically offline, ensure that their stats are kept offline without using too much disk usage.
 Upload these stats later once connectivity is retained, and ensure that these stats have a marker to indicate that they are associated with the corresponding user.
 (This is to help users recover their progress if something happens to their phone.)

 **Notes:**
 - Your proposal should include how Firebase and Google Analytics will be introduced in the application.
+- Your proposal should include how the team can access collected stats to create graphs to monitor app health over time.
 - You should also focus on mentioning the approach for saving the stats/analytics/logs offline and uploading these analytics once the user is online.
+- Your project should consider device constraints (such as lack of consistent internet connectivity, internet connectivity failures when uploading stats, short bursts of available time to upload stats due to the app being frequently killed by the system, battery considerations (e.g. no wakelocks), and storage consumption).

 ### 4.3.
 Additional interaction types